Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 So, for instance, you drive to work and provide your labor to your employer, and in return, your employer pays you.

-A circular flow diagram with firms and households has been illustrated.
-It highlights the payment in dollars to bring home groceries.
-Payment in dollars is part of the monetary flow, and bringing home the groceries is part of the physical flow.
-These are both part of the output market.
+A circular flow diagram with firms and households is shown.
+It highlights two exchanges: one where households pay money to grocery stores and receive groceries in return, and another where households provide labor and are paid wages.
+Payment in dollars is part of the monetary flow, and bringing home the groceries or providing labor is part of the physical flow.
+These exchanges take place in the output market and the input market, respectively.

 hint